hyperledger/besu-docs/docs/Concepts/PKI.md

 * Node permissioning - Only authorized nodes can connect to other nodes in the network using TLS for the P2P communication.
-* Block proposal permissioning - Only authorized validator nodes can propose new blocks in the network.
+* Block proposal permissioning - Only blocks proposed by authorized validators are accepted.

-Supported keystore and truststore formats used to store the certificates include PKCS12 and JKS.
+Supported keystore and truststore formats used to store the certificates include PKCS11, PKCS12, and JKS.

 ## Node permissioning